COVID-19 update 0100 GMT, 24 March

 If a coronavirus starts in Wuhan, China and my family is in Columbus, Ohio it takes 38 hours for the virus to get to me.
 As a Michigan ‘Go Blue’-kind of guy, I picked Columbus to keep my family safe thinking no one, not even a virus, would want to go to Columbus, Ohio! 🙂 ).

-Second run was putting the virus in Saudia Arabia, where the 2012 MERS coronavirus began in camels and jumped to humans.
+Second run was putting the virus in Saudi Arabia, where the 2012 MERS coronavirus began in camels and jumped to humans.
 I put my family in Milwaukee, WI because I visited there once in mid-December and nearly froze to death.
 So I thought we would be safe.
 I was wrong.
 This is even worse for my family: 21 hours to catching the virus

 How about a little friendly competition?